With Treatment

 Services provided:

-Colonial Behavioral Health Child And Adolescent Services is an inpatient rehab facility in Williamsburg, Virginia that is located in the 23185 zip code.
-Colonial Behavioral Health Child And Adolescent Services provides residential substance abuse treatment and inpatient dual diagnosis treatment.
-It provides motivational incentives, motivational interviewing and CBT.
+Colonial Behavioral Health Child And Adolescent Services is an inpatient rehab facility in Williamsburg, VA that is located in the 23185 zip code.
+Colonial Behavioral Health Child And Adolescent Services offers inpatient treatment for dual diagnosis and residential treatment for substance use.
+It offers cognitive behavioral therapy, brief intervention services and relapse prevention treatment.

 Address: 921 Capital Landing Road, Williamsburg, VA 23185 in James City County